abattat/simple_word_counter/README.md

 To call the program:
     **./wordcount.py {--count | --topcount} inputFile [outputFile]**

     *ex: ./wordcount.py --count alice.txt*

-        This command will output to the console a list of each unique word found in the text file and it's count (the number of times it occurs)
+        The above command will output to the console a list of each unique word found in the text of alice.txt along with each word's count (the number of times it occurs)

 **This exercise was taken from an online Python class taught by Google; however, the code is entirely mine.**
 *http://code.google.com/edu/languages/google-python-class/*